falkenryder/unit-converter/README.md

 Solo project from Scrimba; a Metric/Imperial unit converter.
 Input any numerical values and it will convert that figure into metres/feet, litres/gallon, and kilograms/pounds.

 - Challenge to self: Be able to finish the program with as little lines of code as possible.
 I'm really keen on JS, so i was happy to be able to do this.
 I had also learned some extra stuff outside of the scrimba course to aid me in this process.
-I will improve in this further, in the future, when i have advanced further in my learning journey.
+I will improve this, in the future, when i have advanced further in my learning journey.
   - String Interpolation
   - HTML DOM Input Text value Property